 In 2010, the Working Group on Inspection Practices (WGIP) issued a report titled Inspection of Licensee's Corrective Action Program (NEA/CNRA/R(2010)7 ).
 The observations, commendable practices and conclusion in this report were developed based on the results of a questionnaire to which 14 countries responded.
 In general, the commendable practices are of a broad nature and indicate what areas of a licensee's corrective action programme (CAP) should be assessed by the regulatory body (RB).

-This workshop topic will build on the 2010 report and examine what and how RB's assess licensee CAPs, as their effectiveness is the foundation to sustain safe operation of nuclear power plants.
-CAPs cover a wide range of areas; the scope of this workshop topic is limited to those identified below:
+This workshop topic built on the 2010 report and examined what and how the RBs assess licensee CAPs, as their effectiveness is the foundation to sustain safe operation of nuclear power plants.
+CAPs cover a wide range of areas; the scope of this workshop topic was limited to those identified below:

-The purpose of this workshop topic is to identify commendable inspection practices and share information about methods, procedures and criteria used to inspect licensees' corrective action programmes.
+The purpose of this workshop topic was to identify commendable inspection practices and share information about methods, procedures and criteria used to inspect licensees' corrective action programmes.